 The Jacksonville Zoo and Gardens has a Marine Mammal Response Team made up of Zoo staff who assists Florida Fish and Wildlife Conservation Commission with the rescue and transport of injured marine mammals to rehabilitation centers in Florida, including our Manatee Critical Care Center right here at the Zoo.
 Once animals have recovered, they are released back into the wild.

 More about our Manatee Critical Care Center

-Located at the juncture of the Education campus, Wild Florida, and the back of the African Forest gorilla exhibit, the center provides limited and periodic views of manatees for Zoo guests.
-However, due to the center only providing temporary housing, there may be times no manatees are present in the pools.
+Located at the juncture of the Education Campus, Wild Florida, and the back of the African Forest gorilla exhibit, the Center provides limited and periodic views of manatees for Zoo guests.
+However, due to the Center only providing temporary housing, there may be times when no manatees are present in the pools.

 Vilanzo was beached and cold stressed, but made some new friends while he was rescued, rehabilitated, and released back into the wild by Jacksonville Zoo and Gardens and Florida Fish and Wildlife Conservation Commission.